section-engineering-education/engineering-education/articles/machine-learning-and-deep-learning/index.md

 ### Deep Learning

 Deep learning is a [subset](https://en.wikipedia.org/wiki/Subset) of machine learning.
 Deep learning uses deep [neural networks](https://www.investopedia.com/terms/n/neuralnetwork.asp#:~:text=A%20neural%20network%20is%20a,organic%20or%20artificial%20in%20nature.) that are built using neural networks.
 Neural networks can be used for both supervised and unsupervised learning tasks.
-Depending with the task, the algorithm have have to work unsupervised, and vice versa incase there is a supervision required.
+Depending on the task, the algorithm has to work unsupervised, and vice versa, if there is supervision required.

 Deep learning uses complex algorithms from neural networks.
 This resemblance is like the layers with neural connections in the human brain.
-The use of structured and unstructured data make deep learning work perfectly as when compared to machine learning.
+The use of structured and unstructured data makes deep learning work perfectly when compared to machine learning.

 ### How deep learning works

 Deep learning uses algorithms whose functionality is like that of machine learning.
-[Neural networks](https://news.mit.edu/2017/explained-neural-networks-deep-learning-0414) extract and learn the features during training process of deep learning.
+[Neural networks](https://news.mit.edu/2017/explained-neural-networks-deep-learning-0414) extract and learn the features during the training process of deep learning.

 The neurons in the network undertake two tasks.
 The first includes understanding which feature is optimal for performing a specific task.
 The second one involves classifying data after many iterations of the learning process.